 Still, if you are brave and patient enough to drive In New York, you will need a good insurance policy.
 Insurance rates in the city are not usually very cheap, but you are in luck.
 This article will cover cheap car insurance in NY in great detail.
 You will find in the following paragraphs all the information you need to know about car insurance.

-- Best overall: Nationwide
+- Best Overall in New York: Nationwide

-- Best for first-time drivers: Nationwide
+- Best for First Time Drivers in NY: Nationwide

-- Best for young drivers: State Farm
+- Best for Young Drivers: State Farm

-- Best premium car insurance: Progressive
+- Best Premium Car Insurance: Progressive

 New York Car Insurance Overview